dotnet/csharplang/proposals/improved-interpolated-strings.md

 _Answer_:

-We will treat interpolated string handlers the same as any other type: this means ref struct usage in holes is disallowed.
+We will treat interpolated string handlers the same as any other type: this means that if the handler type is a ref struct and the current context doesn't allow the usage of ref structs, it is illegal to use handler here.
 The spec around lowering of string literals used as strings is intentionally vague to allow the compiler to decide on what rules it deems appropriate, but for custom handler types they will have to follow the same rules as the rest of the language.

 ### Handlers as ref parameters